rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 Website sessions increased steadily over the three-year period, coinciding with new product launches. **Importantly, order volumes scaled proportionally with traffic growth, indicating that higher session volumes translated into tangible business outcomes rather than superficial traffic gains.
 With increase in sessions year over year, overall conversion performance also  improved year over year, suggesting that traffic quality was maintained as the business scaled.**

 Paid search which drives the traffic,unlike organic and direct which are cost free channels,requires considerable amount of investments.
-Given the above finding, marketing teams can continue to allocate the amounts to paid search channels since increased traffic is translating to conversion and leading to orders.
+Given the above finding, marketing teams should continue allocating  the same budget to paid search channels since increased traffic is translating to conversions.

 Further investigating into the movement of sessions and order volumes, a pronounced surge in both sessions and orders was consistently observed during the Q4 period across all years.
 I hypothesize this pattern is driven by holiday season demand, supported by the fact that conversion rates during Q4 either increased or remained stable, indicating sustained user intent.